nbdc-datahub/hbcd-docs/docs/access/metadata.md

 ### Single vs Double Underscores

 Instrument table and field names may include either single ( `_` ) or double ( `__` ) underscores (e.g. `ncl_ch_mlds` vs `ncl_cg_spm2__inf` instruments in the [Neurocognition & Language](../instruments/index.md#neurocog) domain).
 Typically, a single underscore denotes a higher-level grouping (e.g., instrument or domain), while a double underscore is used to separate more granular elements like scales and subscale counters.

-A unified naming convention has been generally implemented for both instrument and field names.
-Nonetheless, in the current release there may be exceptions where the naming standard is not applied for specific field names.
-As a result, naming patterns may vary across instruments and variables.
-To enhance interpretability, improved consistency in the naming scheme is planned for future releases.

 ## Study Design Logic: Child-Centric Data Structure